akarpovauk/rsschool-cv/cv.md

 I'm a beginner Front-end developer from Cheshire UK

-All my completed (pet) projects are available on my GitHhub, while some of them has been deployed on a hosting, so you can also get in touch with me using the Contact section on this web site as well:
+All my completed (pet) projects are available on my GitHhub, while some of them has been deployed on a hosting, so you can also get in touch with me using the Consultation section on this web site as well:
 <https://pulse.akarpova.ru/>

 ### Experience